 - Soak them for about 7-8 minutes.
 Oil droplets would start floating on surface and vada would turn soft.

 - Takeout them out from water and press gently between your palms to remove excess water.
 (This will also drain-out excess oil)

 - Beat curd with sugar and salt with hand beater until smooth.
 Do not use electric blender for beating otherwise curd will turn very thin.

 - Take 4-5 fried and soaked vadas in a deep serving plate or a bowl.
 Pour generous amount of curd evenly over it until fully covered.
 Top it with 2-teaspoons sweet chutney and sprinkle red chilli powder, roasted cumin powder and black pepper powder.
 Garnish dahi bhalla chaat with coriander leaves and serve.

 - In Gujarat and Maharashtra, sugar is added to the curd but if you do not like a sweeter taste of it then you can avoid it.

 - You can prepare vada from equal amount of moong dal and urad dal or only from moong dal.

 - Curd should be chilled for a better taste.
 You can beat curd in advance and then place it in a refrigerator to chill.

-- Transfer fried vada immediately into the water and make sure that they stay are fully submerged in it.
+- Transfer fried vada into the warm water after they cool down completely and make sure that they stay are fully submerged in it.
 This will make them softer.

 - While taking vada out from water make sure that water is not hot, otherwise you may burn your hands.